 “We are no longer mercenaries.
 We are now PMCs, private military contractors.

 The Nigerians were clever enough not to use any of the other foreigners, who had never fought on this continent.
-The others bring their silly ideas and methodology from the Middle East.
+They bring their silly ideas and methodology from the Middle East.
 A few of them even act as if they are still fighting the old Soviet campaigns.”

 “Sheesh!”
 I retorted with a slight whistle of my breath.
 “PMC’s.
 All this political correctness Bullshit.”